stringbean/sbt-dependency-lock/src/main/paradox/getting-started.md

 ```
 @@@

-And then generate a lock file with `sbt dependencyLockWrite`.
+And then generate a lockfile with `sbt dependencyLockWrite`.
 This will resolve dependencies and output a lockfile
 containing all dependencies (including transitive ones) to `build.sbt.lock`.

 @@@ note